kyunwang/performance-matters/audit.md

 ![after network][a-network]

-The Google LightHouse audit score went from 47 to a 82.
+The Google LightHouse audit score went from 47 to a nice 89.

-Around **5 seconds** has been shaved off from the *first meaningfull paint* from 6 360ms to 1 270ms! and almost 2 seconds first interactive and consistency interactive.
+Around **5 seconds** has been shaved off from the *first meaningful paint* from 6 360ms to 720ms! and almost 4 seconds first interactive and consistency interactive.

-Almost 10 seconds have and 400KB have been saved too.
+Almost 15 seconds have and 700KB have been saved too.

 ### What can you do